newrelic-experimental/newrelic-java-executors/README.md

 7. Save newrelic.yml
 8. Restart the application.

-The class_transformer stanza should look like this:
+The class_transformer stanza should look something like this:

 &nbsp;&nbsp;class_transformer:
 &nbsp;&nbsp;&nbsp;&nbsp;# This instrumentation reports the name of the user principal returned from